wikipathways/pathway-figure-ocr/notebooks/README.md

 # PFOCR notebooks

+For information on which order these notebooks are to be run, check out the [`Pipeline` section of the main README](https://github.com/wikipathways/pathway-figure-ocr#pipeline).

 As soon as the development solidifies on these, we'll probably want to convert much of this code back to scripts, not notebooks.

 ## Other